About

 The impact of this curriculum design, leads to outstanding progress over time across key stages, relative to a child’s individual starting point and their progression of skills.
 It allows children to flourish.
 Our provision successfully supports our ongoing Artsmark journey towards achieving Platinum.

 Children elected as part of our Arts Ministry demonstrate leadership skills and play a key part in engaging the school and parents in local competitions and projects.
+The Arts Ministry play a key role in using their pupil voice to make decisions around the Arts in our school.
 Art, culture and creativity remains at the very heart of our curriculum and plays a significant part in supporting children’s mental health and wellbeing.
 Children leave Lordswood as artists.

 Proud Traditions | Wide Horizons | High Achievement